austimkelly/secretsynth/README.md

-# secretsynth
+# Secret Synth

-secretsynths, in its current form, is a utility for evaluating discovered secrets across multiple orgs, and repositories. secretsynth leverages the following tools:
+A python-based tool for discovering secrets with multiple secret scanning solutions across multiple orgs, and repositories.
+Secret Synth leverages the following secret scanning tools:

 * gitleaks
 * trufflehog
 * Github Advanced Security
-* Github
 * Nosey Parker

+Only pulls from GitHub are currently supported.

-## Why secretsynth?
+## Why Secret Synth?

 In short, to help you:

-* Identify what secrets scanning solution(s) to use
+* Identify what secrets scanning solution(s) and strategy you may want to deploy.
-* Know how many secrets may be discovered in your repositories (like a dry run)
+* Know how many secrets may be discovered in your repositories (like a dry run).
+* Identify classes of secrets that are being identified in your source code.
-* Identify true positives and remediate them before rolling out an alerting system
+* Identify true positives and remediate them before rolling out a secrets alerting solution.
-* Identify false positives and tune your alerting system to eliminate noisy alerts
+* Identify false positives and tune your alerting system to eliminate noisy alerts (which decreases developer productivity).

 # License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+As such, the software is provided "as-is" and without warranty.
+The authors are not responsible for any damages or liabilities that may arise from the use of the software.

 ## Pre-requisites